-One way to overcome the challenges imposed by a constant-volume, mixed-air system is to design it as a dedicated outdoor air system (DOAS).
-The design approach outlined in this guide permits each component of the HVAC system to do what it does best: Zone-level heating-and-cooling equipment provides occupants with air circulation and thermal comfort by modulating the cooling-coil capacity to match the sensible-cooling load in the space.
-Any local latent cooling occurs coincidentally; the latent-cooling load does not affect the selection of zone-level HVAC equipment.
-Meanwhile, a central, dedicated outdoor air unit sufficiently dehumidifies and tempers the outdoor air to meet both the latent-cooling load and the ventilation requirements for all spaces served by the system.
+One way to successfully limit indoor humidity levels is to use a dedicated outdoor air system (DOAS).
+The design approach outlined in this guide permits each component of the HVAC system to do what it does best: Zonelevel heating-and-cooling equipment provides occupants with air circulation and thermal comfort by modulating the cooling-coil capacity to match the sensible-cooling load in the space.
+Any local latent cooling occurs coincidentally; the latent-cooling load does not affect the selection of zonelevel HVAC equipment.
+Meanwhile, a central, dedicated outdoor air unit sufficiently dehumidifies the outdoor air to meet both the latent-cooling load and the ventilation requirements for all spaces served by the system.